djjudas21/puppet-freeradius/README.md

 This module installs and configures [FreeRADIUS](http://freeradius.org/) server on Linux.
 It supports FreeRADIUS 3.x only.
 It was designed with CentOS in mind but should work on other distributions.
-Please note that at this time, current versions of Debian and Ubuntu still package FreeRADIUS 2.2.x which is end-of-life.
-If you use Debian or Ubuntu, you will need to use version 1.x of this module, which itself is no longer maintained.

 This module requires Puppet 4.0.0 or greater.
 Puppet 3.x was [discontinued](https://puppet.com/misc/puppet-enterprise-lifecycle) at